fluiddyn/fluidsim/doc/examples/clusters/licallo/README.md

 cd fluidsim
 ```

-### Install pfft in your $HOME directory
+### Install pfft in your HOME directory

-We configured the installation of pfft and p3dfft in $HOME such that you simply have to run a bash script:
+We configured the installation of pfft and p3dfft in `$HOME` such that you simply have to
+run a bash script:

 ```bash
 source $HOME/Dev/fluidsim/doc/examples/clusters/licallo/setup_env_base.sh